basecamp/pow/MANUAL.md

 ### Installing From Source ###

-To install Pow from source, you'll need Node 0.4 and npm 1.0:
+To install Pow from source, you'll need Node 0.6.0 or higher and npm:

     $ git clone https://github.com/37signals/pow.git
     $ cd pow